 We consider our facilities suitable and adequate for the purposes for which they are used and do not anticipate difficulty in renewing existing leases as they expire or in finding alternative facilities.
 Our largest facilities are located in the United States, Mexico and Germany.
-We also maintain a presence in the United Kingdom, Romania, Portugal, Spain, Singapore, Brazil, France, India, China, Taiwan and Sweden.
+We also maintain a presence in China, France, India, Portugal, Romania, Singapore, Spain, Taiwan, Sweden and the United Kingdom.
 See Note 10 "Leases" in the notes to the consolidated financial statements for information regarding our lease commitments.